Ogweno/paper-yadkin-swat-study/README.md

 Data was not derived from another source.

 **Recommended citation for the data**<br>
 Suttles, K.M., N. K. Singh, J.M.
 Vose, K.L.
 Martin, R.E.
 Emanuel, J.W.
 Coulston, S.M.
 Saia, and M.T.
 Crump.
+2018.
 Assessment of Hydrologic Vulnerability to Urbanization and Climate Change in a Rapidly Changing Watershed in the Southeast U.S. *Science of the Total Environment*.
-Accepted.
+XX(XX):XX-XX.

 **Paper Availability**<br>
 The paper is available at XXXX.
 Please contact Kelly Suttles directly for a copy of the pre-print, if you do not have a subscription to the journal.